 “From poverty to climate change to struggles with health and safety, people all over the world face incredible challenges simply trying to earn a living.
-To compete in today’s market, businesses drive down prices at the expense of those most vulnerable: farmers, workers, and fishermen.
+To compete in today’s market, businesses drive down prices at the expense of those most vulnerable: farmers, workers, fishermen, and craftsmen.
 Shopping Fair Trade means taking a stand for a system that treats everyone with respect.” -Word Fair Trade Organization

 Which products can be Fair Trade Certified?
 Fair trade certification, at this time, is mostly given to crops such as coffee, chocolate, fruit, and cotton, which can be monitored at the farm level.
 Manufactured products, such as a cotton shirt, can be certified if all steps in production are certified.
 For more complex manufacturing, certification may not be possible.
 (But it doesn’t mean that they can’t be fairly, responsibly traded.)
 Producers may join a membership group for accountability in place of third party certification.